 - 2. 1 Participation in the eligibility interview for the Master's degree program in Groundwater Management is generally applied for with the Application for Admission form. - 2.
-2 Along with the application for one of the fields of study in the Master's degree program in Groundwater Management, the following must be submitted: - completed Application for Admission form, - a certified copy of a certificate for a first degree that qualifies the applicant for the Master's program, - if applicable, confirmation from the higher education institute at which the applicant is still enrolled, concerning the expected degree award along with a transcript of records, - if applicable, proof of professional training or experience related to the degree program, internships or other activities relevant to the program, - a letter of motivation of maximum two sides in length, explaining reasons for applying to study for the Master's degree in Groundwater Management - 2.
+2 Along with the application for one of the fields of study in the Master's degree program in Geoscience, the following must be submitted: - completed Application for Admission form, - a certified copy of a certificate for a first degree that qualifies the applicant for the Master's program, - if applicable, confirmation from the higher education institute at which the applicant is still enrolled, concerning the expected degree award along with a transcript of records, - the proof of English language skills by an acknowledged language test as for example the Test of English as a Foreign Language (TOEFL) with at least 78/79 points (internet-based test) and 213 points (computer-based test) and 550 points (paper-based test), respectively.
+Alternatively, the International English Language Test System (IELTS) with a grade of at least 6.0 or an equivalent test with a comparable result will be accepted.
+This does not apply for foreign applicants whose national language is English or whose last educational achievement has been attained in English language. - if applicable, proof of professional training or experience related to the degree program, internships or other activities relevant to the program, - a letter of motivation of maximum two sides in length, explaining reasons for applying to study for the Master's degree in Geoscience. - 2.
 3 The application must be submitted to the Admissions Office by October 1st (submission deadline).
 If the documents are not submitted by the deadline, the candidate will not be considered at the approval interview. - 2.
 4 Applicants unable, through no fault of their own, to provide proof of the required degree by the time of the approval interview, can also participate in the interview.
 They must provide proof of what they have already achieved.

-3. Commission for Determining Eligibility
+3. Procedure for Determining Eligibility